 With very restrictive employment policies and, due to this, very high unemployment rates – in some countries nearly 45% – new generations are very likely to adopt entrepreneurship.
 According to a recent study published by the Bentley University, more than 67% of young adults under 35 are either already running their own businesses, or considering doing so upon graduation.

-Moreover, a record-breaking number of people work in service sector than ever before.
-In developed countries this number comes closer to 2/3 of labour market.
+Moreover, a record-breaking number of people work in the service sector than ever before.
+In developed countries, this number comes closer to 2/3 of the labor market.
 Therefore, “Uberized” businesses in the service economic sector usually enjoy the highest profits.

 So what do you need to do in order to “Uberize” your business?
 Here are the main three steps:

 Your business needs to have a possibility of real-time booking which involves the estimated time of arrival of your service so that the client could be ready to meet with the service provider.

 Your business needs to provide a seamless experience from mobile and web applications – cashless payments would be a great advantage!

 Your company needs to ensure there is a rating system to enable the best clients to interact with the best workers so that both parties share the best possible experience.

 How can this business model help your company?
 We believe that this kind of sales model is the best for the uprising “shared” economy.
 You will get a lot of customers happy to interact with service providers for a lower price in a faster environment.
 Still, having doubts about “uberizing” your business?
 Have a glance over the last year’s revenue numbers of some of the uberized companies:

 - eBay — US$ 10.75 billion